Do you have writing habits that cause repetition?

 There are words that you can repeat with immunity.
 That is, the reader is less likely to see it as a repetition.

-Pronouns fall in this category.
+Pronouns fall into this category.
 When referring to your characters, it is okay to use their proper pronouns, once in a while.

 Reading your manuscript aloud will help you find a balance between proper names and pronoun use.
 However, you should ensure that the reader understands who you are referring to or who is talking.